 Despite the lack of research on using CBD during pregnancy, there are virtually no examples of research to draw on that suggest the compound is unsafe.

-In an ideal world, you won’t need to take anything during your pregnancy aide from wholesome food and mild herbal teas.
+In an ideal world, you won’t need to take anything during your pregnancy aside from wholesome food and mild herbal teas.
 However, sometimes you may need relief from the uncomfortable symptoms of pregnancy.

 CBD is an excellent option to try before escalating to some of the more harmful pharmaceutical options doctors may prescribe in its place.